fusionpbx/fusionpbx-docs/source/firewall/fail2ban.rst

 ..
 Note::

-    You can use a dynamic ip address like dyndns to whitelist a dynamic ip address.
+    You can use a dynamic ip address service like dyndns to whitelist a dynamic ip address.